ChoicescriptIDE/main/README.md

 ### Process
   1. Clone this repo
   2. cd main
-  3. npm install
+  3. yarn
   4. grunt

-Optionally you can do "grunt" + build-with-mac, or, build-with-windows, or, build-with-nwjs (both).
+  5. yarn
+  6. yarn start

-Otherwise the /build folder will contain the build and the /release folder will contain an nwjs .nw file.
+ The /build folder will contain the build and the /release folder will contain an electron .asar file.

 ## License
 CSIDE specific code is Copyright 2017 by Carey Williams.